 Lifecycle Management of certificates (including Revocation)

-The certificate management process follows two main flows, first the STI-PA has a two party OAuth [RFC6749] style simple interface with the Service Provider in order to provide a token the Service Provider can use for Authorization.
-Second, the STI-CA supports an ACME [draft-ietf-acme-acme] based HTTP server interface to the Service Provider for the acquisition of certificates.
+The certificate management process follows two main flows, first the STI-PA has a two party OAuth [RFC6749] style HTTP interface with the Service Provider in order to provide a token the Service Provider can use for authorization by the STI-CA when requesting a certificate.
+Note, per section 5.2.1, the STI-PA maintains a list of approved STI-CAs that are authorized for creating STI certificates.
+Second, the STI-CA uses the ACME [draft-ietf-acme-acme] for interfacing to the Service Provider for the acquisition of certificates.
+ACME is a RESTful request and response based protocol that uses HTTPS as a transport.

-Note, that the STI-PA includes the approved STI-CA in their list of valid PKI Root CAs authorized for creating STI certificates for the telephone numbers with which the STI-PA has a governance relationship during the certification process as defined in Appendix A.
+Typical HTTP caching of resources with long lives (i.e., certificates, token, etc.) is recommended, although not required, to minimize overall transaction delays whenever possible.
+Another consideration for the HTTP interface is the requirement for a secure interface using TLS [RFC 5246] (i.e., HTTPS).
+HTTP redirects should not be allowed.
+Additional considerations on the use of HTTPS for ACME are provided in section 5.1 of draft-ietf-acme-acme.
+Since an ACME server supporting SHAKEN is not intended to be generally accessible, cross-origin resource sharing (CORS) should not be used.

 The processing flow for certificate management using OAuth and the ACME protocol is as follows: